 Sarah Hudson is a female topliner/vocal producer best known for co-writing Katy Perry's "Dark Horse ft.
 Juicy J".
 Sarah also co-wrote nine songs on Katy Perry’s Witness, including her single “Swish Swish”.
 Other cuts include current Alternative hit “Good Things Fall Apart ft.
 Jon Bellion” by Illenium, “Something’s Gotta Give” by Camila Cabello, “Black Widow ft.
-Rita Ora” by Iggy Azalea, “Two F*cks” by Adam Lambertand “Get On Your Knees (Beg For It) ft.
+Rita Ora” by Iggy Azalea, “Two F*cks” by Adam Lambert and “Get On Your Knees (Beg For It) ft.
 Ariana Grande” by Nicki Minaj.
 She also has cuts with Justin Bieber (“The Feeling ft.
 Halsey”), 5 Seconds of Summer (“San Francisco”), Years & Years (“Palo Santo” & “Karma”), Idina Menzel (“Queen of Swords”), Santigold (“Banshee”), The Neighbourhood (“Dust”, “Heaven”, & “Blue”), Charli XCX (“Baby Girl”), and New Kids on the Block (“Thankful”).
 A diverse songwriter with a unique approach to several different genres, Sarah is known for her unique signature concepts, edgy & prolific lyrics, and catchy pop melodies.
-Most recently, she has penned much of the upcoming Dua Lipa album (including an expected single), has several Katy Perry songs being worked on and continues to work with both established and up and coming artists.
+Most recently, she has penned much of recent Dua Lipa album Future Nostalgia, including the hit-singles “Physical” & “Levitating” including remix “Levitating feat.
+Madonna and Missy Elliot [The Blessed Madonna Remix]”.
+Sarah has several Katy Perry songs in the works for her upcoming album Smile and continues to work with both established and up-and-coming artists.
 Sarah understands the mind of the artist and is not afraid to be different and daring in her approach to songwriting.
 She uses her experiences in life, love, and music to bring a new, fresh, and unique perspective to every song she writes.